rapid-build/rapid-build/README.md

 # extra.compile.server[less|sass]                   = (array of strings) = file paths: additional files to compile to dist/server that the build didn't compile
 # extra.minify.client[css|js]                       = (array of strings) = file paths: additional files to minify in dist/client that the build didn't minify (by default, the build does not minify files in libs or bower_components)
 # security.client.clickjacking                      = (boolean) defaults to true = includes a clickjacking defense script in the default spa.html (set to false to disable)
+# compile.typescript[client|server].enable          = (boolean) defaults to false = Set to true to enable client and or server typescript compiler.
+# compile.typescript.client.entries                 = (array of strings) defaults to ['main.ts'] = Entry point(s) of your app.
+This file(s) is required.
+Browserify is used for module loading.
+Must use commonjs for typescript's module code generation.
 # ======================================================================================================================================================================================================================================================================================================
 ```